avinashi10/finch-fetch/README.md

 # Finch Fetch Demo

 A simple Next.js app that integrates with [Finch Sandbox](https://dashboard.tryfinch.com/) to show company, directory, individual, and employment data.
-This project is built for the Finch technical interview challenge.
+This project is built for the Finch DSE technical challenge.

 ---